ShenCiao/CialloVulkan/README.md

 *Fig. -  Attributes are editable at per vertex level.*

 In July 2022, two engines are made, named as _Equidistant Dot_ and _Articulated Line_.
-As the name imply, _equidistant dot_ evenly place texture quad along the polyline. _Articulated line_ render a polyline as if an articulated arm.
+As the names imply, _equidistant dot_ evenly place texture quad along the polyline, _articulated line_ render a polyline as if an articulated arm.
 Here are some comparisons between them:

 | Features                | Equidistant Dot                                              | Articulated Line                                             |
 | ----------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |